-Proper Notice Required.
-One view is that diverting reserve contributions to other uses is the same as borrowing from reserves.
+Borrowing & Duty to Fund.
+One view is that associations have a duty to fund their reserves and diverting reserve contributions to other uses is the same as borrowing from reserves.
 As such, before diverting the funds, the board must provide notice of its intent to transfer funds in a noticed meeting of the board.
 If the board authorizes the transfer, the board must issue a written finding, recorded in the board's minutes, explaining the reasons the transfer is needed and describing when and how the monies will be repaid to the reserve fund.
 (Civ.
 Code §5515(a).)

 Recommendation: Boards should have legal counsel review their governing documents and advise them how best to handle this issue in light of their own documents.